 That’s where networking comes in.
 Networking is like dating.
 It allows your future employer to get to know you better and minimize the risks she will be taking in hiring you.
 The problem is that schools don’t teach networking – and most people simply don’t know what to do.

 Well, the first step is not to appear like a desperate weirdo.
 Of course, that’s easier said than done, especially when a job is on the line.
-Here are 2 steps to make sure you never again say, “I can’t believe I said that!”
+Here are a couple of steps to make sure you never again say, “I can’t believe I said that!”

 “How does he appear so smooth?” my friend wondered.
 He just witnessed a colleague of ours get a card from one of the most well-known industry influencer.
 Here’s how: he prepared!